OluwatobiAkintokun/Contact-Center-Analysis-Power-BI/README.md

 8. Calls by Topic

 # Dataset
-The Contact center dataset consists of the following column names: Call Id,	Agent, Date, Call Time,Topic,Answered (YES/NO), Resolved  (YES/NO),Speed of answer in seconds, AvgTalkDuration, Satisfaction rating.
+The Contact center dataset consists of the following column names: Call Id,	Agent, Date, Call Time, Topic, Answered (YES/NO), Resolved (YES/NO), Speed of answer in seconds, AvgTalkDuration, and Satisfaction rating.
 The raw data contains 5000 rows and 10 columns.

 # Data cleaning and transformation